staifmatej/dbs/README.md

 - Addressed specific challenges related to data consistency and allergen management, incorporating detailed tracking of meals, inmates, and inspections.
 - Delivered complete documentation for the project, including a detailed description of the database structure, test data, and query results.

+*I am pleased to announce that this semester project was successfully defended during the semester project defenses.*

 ### Repository

 For a detailed overview of the project, including all implementation details, scripts, and additional documentation, visit the repository folder: